 The juxtaposition of old and new is highly visible in another way in the town.
 Freight rail is a central part of the history of Windsor, with freight trains carrying farm products from and through the area in the early days of the town.
 Today rail still plays a big part in the city’s economy, but there’s a new wrinkle to that story: wind power.
 Vestas uses those historic rail lines—modes of transportation emblematic of the Industrial Age—to ship the high-tech blades on to their destinations to generate clean energy.
 (This particular WindTV episode, in fact, was produced by the American Association of Railroads.)

 But in spite of wind power being good for America, question marks loom for the industry.
 The federal Production Tax Credit (PTC), wind power’s primary policy driver, is set to expire at the end of the year, and already the industry’s supply chain is feeling the effects of the uncertainty.

 A recent study found that extending the PTC will allow the industry to grow to 100,000 jobs in just four years, while an expiration will kill 37,000 jobs.
 Wind powers as many as 6,000 Colorado jobs and 20 wind power manufacturing facilities across the state.
 Colorado wind farms, meanwhile, provide a second cash crop to the state’s farmers and a vital source of support for rural communities in the form of approximately $5.4 million a year in land lease payments and more than $10 million in annual property tax payments.

-“Windsor, Colorado, is a prime example of how wind power serves as a catalyst of economic activity and revives small-town America,” said AWEA CEO Denise Bode.
-“The time is now for Congress to act and extend the PTC so that the wind energy industry can maintain the job base it has already built and create even more jobs in towns large and small across America.”
+“Windsor, Colorado is a prime example of how wind power serves as a catalyst of economic activity and revives small-town America,” said AWEA CEO Denise Bode.
+“The time is now for Congress to act and extend the PTC so that the wind energy industry can maintain the job base it has already built and create even more jobs in towns big and small across America.”